Snap and Jump: How Elastic Shells Pop Out

 We have established the framework for the characteristic quantities in the jumping process validated experimentally and numerically.
 We use their analytical formula to predict the jumping performance of the popper, first, the maximum jumping height.
 The shell is initially in contact with the substrate via a ring and is lifted smoothly up to the transition.
 After the contact geometry transition, upon snapping the shell, the stored elastic energy of the flattened shell is converted into the kinetic energy of the popper.
 We presume that the maximum jumping height $H$ consists of two contributions: $H_{\ell}$, representing the displacement of the shell as it recovers up to the transition, and $H_{\rm s}$, the maximum height of the vertical projectile driven by snap-buckling (Fig.~\ref{fig:2}(a-i)).

 The lifting height, $H_{\ell}$, corresponds to how high the shell is indented at the beginning of each experiment.
 In other words, the lifting height $H_{\ell}$ is equal to the distance between the height of the indented apex and that of the disk contact surface at the transition.
-When the shell is fully inverted via mirror buckling~\citep{Pogorelov1988}, the apex displacement is geometrically predicted as $\simeq R(1 - \cos{\varphi})$, while the apex displacement at the transition is $e^* = \alpha_e h$.
+When the shell is fully inverted via mirror buckling~\cite{Pogorelov1988}, the apex displacement is geometrically predicted as $\simeq R(1 - \cos{\varphi})$, while the apex displacement at the transition is $e^* = \alpha_e h$.
 Combining these two contributions, the lifting height, $H_{\ell}$, is predicted as

-in excellent agreement with our experimental and numerical results, particularly for the range when the shell is largely indented as $\delta p_j/p_c \gtrsim0.3$ with the critical buckling-pressure, $p_c$,~\citep{Zoelly1915} (Fig.~\ref{fig:3}(a)).
+in excellent agreement with our experimental and numerical results, particularly for the range when the shell is largely indented as $\delta p_j/p_c \gtrsim0.3$ with the critical buckling-pressure, $p_c$,~\cite{Zoelly1915} (Fig.~\ref{fig:3}(a)).

 Right after the contact state changes from ring to disk-like geometry, the shell snaps and leaves the substrate by the height $H_{\rm s}$.
 The travel distance obtained through snap-buckling, $H_{\rm s}$, is estimated by energy conversion.
+The critical state at the contact transition is realized when the elastic bending and stretching energies are balanced as $\mathcal{E} = F^*e^* (\sim Eh^3r^{*2}/R^2)$.
 The stored elastic energy with the critical disk contact geometry, $\mathcal{E} = F^*e^*$, would be converted into the gravitational potential energy at the maximum height; $\mathcal{E} = mgH_{\rm s}$, from which we get

 with the prefactor, $\alpha_H= \alpha_F\alpha_e$, determined analytically.
 Our analytical prediction correctly predicts experiments and simulations over an order of magnitude (Fig.~\ref{fig:3}(b)) without any fitting parameters.